SmashMCeu/website/README.md

 - [ ] Create all pages
 - [ ] Add error page
 - [ ] Handle useGithubContent.ts fetch errors
+- [ ] Navbar is slightly of centered

 - [ ] Setup all current maps in gh content repo
 - [ ] Setup all characters in gh content repo